 When we move into a new space or renovate an existing one, it’s hard to resist the urge to buy, buy, buy.
 A home-style takes time.
-Slowly live in the space a while to determine what kind of furniture you really need for functionality.
+Slowly live in the space for a while to determine what kind of furniture you really need for functionality.
 Can you “shop” from other rooms in your home?
 An important thing to remember is that not every inch needs to be filled with furniture or decor.
-Practice minimalism for a fresh, clean home, like in the Frontenac Project.

 4. Create Organization Systems

 An organized home is a happy home… some would say.
 When items have a “home,” it is much easier to stay organized, makes cleaning easier, and prevents buying items you already have.
 It keeps everyone in the family on the same page about where things go when it’s time to be put away.
 When planning your home renovation, think about what organization systems you will incorporate.
 One of the perks of having our custom cabinetry shop is that we can plan where everything will live in your kitchen and bathrooms.
 In relation to sustainability, this step will help prevent waste.
-In the Arden Avenue project, this pantry allows the homeowners to see everything in a quick glance to know what to add to their shopping list.
-Ah… the organizational beauty Style + Dwell helped us within this pantry project is eye candy.
+In our Fairmount Avenue project, we designed and built a unique piece of cabinetry to serve as a pantry back up and decorative storage.

 5. Purchase Smart